yrsegal/rejuvenation-modpack/README.md

   If a password gives you an item you've already spent AP for, the AP gets refunded.
 - PasswordOptions.rb (depends on 0000.injection.rb)
   Expands the Password menu in the intro to give you much more info when enabling passwords.
+- ReplaceRepelInPickup.rb
+  Replaces Repel in Pickup tables, as it is effectively useless with the Spice Scent.
 - SkipTitleSoftResets.rb
   Skips the intro scene for soft resets, making it easier to get back into the game.